Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 “Oh, yeah.
 Reesy?”

-The largest of the three Humans---not the tallest, but easily the most solid---gladly handed over a hard case which Tooko heaved up the ramp into the ship with a visible effort.
+The largest of the three Humans - not the tallest, but easily the most solid - gladly handed over a hard case which Tooko heaved up the ramp into the ship with a visible effort.

 “Tooko, [butty,] you need help with that?” the big human offered.